Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 **Also remember to add the mod to your required items on your own mods steam page.**

 # Debug Features
-- Event `community_framework_events.999` will add a debug button to the sidebar.
-This button will toggle the game in and out of debug mode.
 - The keybinding `CTRL + ALT + D` toggles the global variable `com_debug`.
 This can be used to enable or disable debug content like debug Decisions or Events.
+- The global variable `com_debug` will enable a decision that will add a debug button to the CMF sidebar.
+This button will toggle the game in and out of debug mode.

 # Political Movements